pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 } Step;
 ```

+The code beloow implements an array of steps (Steps)

 ```cpp
 // Steps database.
 You can change the Steps and numbers of steps here if you need.